Mobile County, Alabama

 Mobile County (/moʊˈbiːl/ moh-BEEL) is a county located in the southwestern corner of the U.S. state of Alabama.
 It is the third-most populous county in the state after Jefferson and Madison counties.
 As of the 2020 census, its population was 414,809.
-Its county seat is Mobile, which was founded as a deepwater port on the Mobile River.
+Its county seat and largest city is the states second-largest city, Mobile, which was founded as a deepwater port on the Mobile River.
 The only such port in Alabama, it has long been integral to the economy for providing access to inland waterways as well as the Gulf of Mexico.

 The city, river, and county were named in honor of Maubila, a village of the paramount chief Tuskaloosa of the regional Mississippian culture.
 In 1540 he arranged an ambush of soldiers of Hernando de Soto's expedition in an effort to expel them from the territory.
 The Spaniards were armed with guns and killed many of the tribe.
 Mobile County and Washington County, Alabama make up the Mobile Metropolitan Statistical Area with a 2020 population of 430,197.
 The Mobile, AL MSA and Daphne-Fairhope-Foley, AL MSA make up the much larger Mobile-Daphne-Fairhope CSA with a 2020 population of 661,964.

-The northern border of Mobile County and southern area of neighboring Washington County constitute the homeland of the state-recognized tribe of MOWA Band of Choctaw Indians, descendants of Choctaw and Creek who stayed in this area during the period of Indian Removal.
-They have organized to preserve their culture and language.
-They were the first of nine tribes to be recognized by the state.
+The MOWA Band of Choctaw Indians reside in the northern border area of the county.
+Their oral traditions narrate undocumented descent from Choctaw who avoided Indian Removal.